MAKEUP PRODUCTS (NON-PERMANENT)

 37737

-Though the majority of chemicals in beauty products and cosmetics present little or absolutely no threat, some have been associated to considerable medical problems, including neurological harm and cancer.
-Chemicals in cosmetics enter the body through the skin and inhalation, and lead to the same risks as food chemicals, per this site.
+Though many chemicals in cosmetics present minimal or zero risk, several dozen have been associated with significant health problems, such as neurological harm and cancer.
+Chemicals in cosmetics gain entry to your body through inhalation, the skin, and ingestion, and lead to the same dangers as food chemicals, per this site.